Crow Museum of Asian Art: History

 Trammell and Margaret Crow bought their first piece of Asian art in the mid-1960s.
-The Crows have traveled extensively throughout the world, but Asia was a favorite destination.
+The Crows traveled extensively throughout the world, but Asia was a favorite destination.
 Pieces from Southeast Asian countries such as China, Japan, and India were added as the Crows' travels continued, evolving into a distinguished collection featuring artwork spanning 3500 B.C. to the early 20th century.

 The idea for the museum came about when Mr. and Mrs. Crow decided they would like to keep the collection intact as a legacy for their children and grandchildren, and the general public.
 The artwork, which ranges from including examples of Chinese jades, Buddhist sculpture, and Japanese screen paintings, had been displayed in lobbies, reception, and office areas of the Trammell Crow Center, other office buildings, marts, hotels, and in the homes of the Crows and their children prior to the formation of a museum.
 "Because the art was scattered between commercial buildings and our families' homes, we had little notion of what kind of a collection we had until pieces were gathered for the exhaustive selection process," Mrs. Crow said.

 In total, the Crow family has amassed more than 4,000 pieces of Asian art, among which the 569 best were selected, after extensive analysis, by a noted curator for inclusion in The Crow Collection.
 At that point, the interior of the Pavilion at the Trammell Crow Center was redesigned and renovated to meet the special needs of a gallery displaying centuries-old art year-round.
 A son of the family, Trammell S. Crow, serves as president of the Crow Family Foundation and oversees the development of The Crow Collection.

 The Crow Museum was partially closed for the majority of 2018 as it underwent renovations and an expansion.
 After years of thoughtful planning and development, the museum dramatically expanded its footprint along the southwest corner of Harwood and Flora Streets in the Dallas Arts District.
 Oglesby Greene Architects of Dallas, which handled earlier renovations of the museum, led the expansion project.
 The Beck Group was the general contractor.
 In September 2018, the Crow Collection changed their name to the Crow Museum of Asian Art, a name that reflects not only the breadth of the collection and programming but also the museum's wide and diverse community support.

 Additionally, the Crow Museum formally launched the Center for Contemplative Leadership with programming focused around The Charter for Compassion.
 Coupled with mindfulness-based art education programming in the museum, this initiative promotes increases awareness, productivity, and compassion for self and others through classes and workshops that explore mindfulness.

-It was announced in January 2019 that the University of Texas at Dallas would acquire the Museum.
-The deal includes establishment of a second Crow Museum location at the UT-Dallas campus in Richardson.
+It was announced in January 2019 that the University of Texas at Dallas would acquire the museum.
+The deal included the establishment of a second Crow Museum location at the UT-Dallas campus in Richardson.
+The second location opened in 2024.